Accueil

 If a long \title or \subtitle needs to split across two or more lines, please insert linebreaks (\\).

-Authors and addresses
+Authors and institutes

 Names of authors

 The preferred form for each name is: initial(s) of the forename(s) followed by the family name.
+The names must be separated by \and.

 A&A offers authors the possibility of being identified with non-Roman alphabets, such as Chinese, Japanese, Cyrillic characters (see specific instructions here).

-\institute{name of the first institute
+\institute{Name of the first institute

-\and name of the second institute}
+\and Name of the second institute}

 The authors' institutes can also be given using labels, so that there is no need to rewrite the full institutes list if the order of the authors changes during the evaluation process.
 An example is given below:

-\and
+\and S.~Fabbro\inst{\ref{inst2}}

-\and
+\and A.~M.~Mour\~ao\inst{\ref{inst3}}

-Multidisciplinar de Astrof\'{\i}sica, IST, Avenida Rovisco Pais, 1049
+\institute{Centro Multidisciplinar de Astrof\'{\i}sica, IST, Avenida Rovisco Pais, 1049 Lisbon, Portugal\label{inst1}

 }